hdShang/arxiv-daily/docs/cs-RO/2025-10-19/papers/251016692v2-first-responders-perceptions-of-semantic-information-for-situational.md

 ---
 layout: default
-title: First Responders' Perceptions of Semantic Information for Situational Awareness in Robot-Assisted Emergency Response
+title: "First Responders' Perceptions of Semantic Information for Situational Awareness in Robot-Assisted Emergency Response"
 ---

 # First Responders' Perceptions of Semantic Information for Situational Awareness in Robot-Assisted Emergency Response